bitnami/charts/bitnami/wavefront/README.md

 It is strongly recommended to use immutable tags in a production environment.
 This ensures your deployment does not change automatically if the same tag is updated with a different image.

 Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

+### DaemonSet (preferred) VS Deployment

+It is possible to deploy the collector as a `Daemonset` or a `Deployment`.

+Using it as `Deployment`, Kubernetes will deploy the Wavefront collector in one node, while deploying it as `DaemonSet` Kubernetes will attempt to adhere to a one-Pod-per-node model. `DaemonSet` will not run more than one replica per node.
+In the same way, if you add a node to the cluster then `DaemonSet` will automatically spawn pod on that node, which `Deployment` will not do.

+At the end the most common use case is deploy the Wavefront collector as `DaemonSet` to obtain information from the different nodes, but there are some use cases where you want to use a `Deployment` to obtain some data (application level) without deploying a pod per node.

 ### Change Wavefront version